opensearch-project/documentation-website/_api-reference/analyze-apis.md

 The Analyze API allows you to perform [text analysis]({{site.url}}{{site.baseurl}}/api-reference/analyze-apis/), which is the process of converting unstructured text into individual tokens (usually words) that are optimized for search.

-The analyze API analyzes a text string and returns the resulting tokens.
+The Analyze API analyzes a text string and returns the resulting tokens.

 If you use the Security plugin, you must have the `manage index` privilege.
 If you only want to analyze text, you must have the `manage cluster` privilege.
 {: .note}